fahseltc/golang-fish-autobattler/README.md

 fish has chainmail armor / fireball spell final fishtasy / final fish fantasy

+MEDGE
+seperate UI from gameplay fully. be able to run game on its own in just data layer.
+UI becomes more reactive to state of the world instead of them put together.
+AVOID NIL
+make a fish simulator w/ api to move stuff around, etc Collection.AddItem(item,index) add item to specific index and move things if need be

 ## Fish defensive mechanisms research

 schooling - bonus damage (and life?) for adjacent schooling fish